open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-q-and-a-04.md

 this is where you take the pod down before you create a new one.

-"In a deployment you usually do a 1-up, 1-down, or what’s called a [rolling deployment, or rolling update," Jacob says.
-If you were doing this with the Target Allocator, you are likely to get much more unreliable scrapes.
+"In a deployment you usually do a 1-up, 1-down, or what’s called a [rolling deployment](https://www.techtarget.com/searchitoperations/definition/rolling-deployment), or rolling update," Jacob says.
+If you were doing this with the
+Target Allocator, you are likely to get much more unreliable scrapes.
 This is because you have to redistribute all the targets when a new replica comes up, because the hash ring you place these on has changed, requiring a recalculation